Snow Camp

 – – a 7 a.m. (yup, at sunrise) Saturday morning coffee/tea/hot chocolate, snacks, see who wants to ski, who wants to hike, who wants to do the snowshoe walk, plans-for-the-day-look-at-trail-maps-confirm-people-remembered-their-flashlight-and-rain-gear required meeting.

-We will likely meet at Yosemite Lodge, (with a nearby free parking lot) where the free bus to the ski area has a pickup and close to the trailhead for the hike to the base of or the top of Yosemite Falls.
+Where we meet will be determined closer to the start of the trip, after we see where people are staying overnight.
+We have previously met at the Ahwahnee Hotel, since there is space there out of the weather.
+We have also previously met at Yosemite Lodge, (with a nearby free parking lot) where the free bus to the ski area has a pickup and close to the trailhead for the hike to the base of or the top of Yosemite Falls.

 why 7 a.m.??